kasunweerkoon/VAPOR/README.md

 We observe that VAPOR's actions improve success rates by up to 40%, decrease the average current consumption by up to 2.9%, and decrease the normalized trajectory length by up to 11.2% compared to existing end-to-end offline RL and other outdoor navigation methods.

+# Video
+A video summary and demonstrations of the system can be found [here](https://www.youtube.com/watch?v=toPUHt6Mn8A&t=1s)

 # Dependencies

 This implementation builds on the Robotic Operating System (ROS-Noetic) and Pytorch.